ticoneva/pystata-kernel/README.md

 The kernel will try to determine the location of your Stata installation at startup.
 You can create a configuration file to preempt this detection with the `--conf-file` option.
-The configuration file will be automatically created if the installer cannot find any Stata installation.
+Even if you do not include this option, the configuration file will still be created if the installer cannot find any Stata installation.

-The location of this file is:
+The location of the configuration file is:

 - `[prefix]/etc/pykernel-stata.conf` if `--sys-prefix` or `--prefix` is specified.
 -  `~/.pykernel-stata.conf` otherwise.